Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: ML estimation with a scale-distribution for the noise

 \subsubsection{Weak convergence}

-In this section, we will use the proved consistency above to show that any MLE $(\widehat \beta_n, \widehat s_n)$ is asymptotically normal and exhibit the asymptotic variance.
+In this section, we will use the consistency established above to show that any MLE $(\widehat \beta_n, \widehat s_n)$ is asymptotically normal and exhibits the asymptotic variance.
 To derive this result, we need the following assumptions.
-Below, $f_s$ is a short notation for $1/s f(\cdot/s)$. \begin{description} \item \textbf{(A9)} The density $f$ is twice continuously differentiable on the interior of its support.
+Below, $f_s$ denotes $1/s f(\cdot/s)$. \begin{description} \item \textbf{(A9)} The density $f$ is twice continuously differentiable on the interior of its support.

 \item \textbf{(A10)} For all $\delta > 0$, there exists $\eta > 0$ such that if $\Vert \beta^* - \beta_0 \Vert + \vert s^* - s_0 \vert \le \eta $ it holds for all $1 \le i, j \le d$